martscht/stuart/readme.md

 ### Ordinal Scaled Variables

-Most of the examples and analysis‘ up until now was done with only interval scaled variables, leaving out another important type of data: ordinal scaled data.
+Most of the examples and analysis’ up until now was done with only interval scaled variables, leaving out another important type of data: ordinal scaled data.
 Therefore the following example is designed to display how to use stuart with ordinal scaled data.